emberjs/rfcs/text/0000-embroider-v2-package-format.md

 // assuming your ownConfig is `{ coolFeature: true }`.
 ```

 `getOwnConfig()` behaves like a function that returns your `OwnConfig`, as determined by the return value of your `configure` **Build Hook**.
-You're allowed to chain property accesses (including array indices) off of `getOwnConfig()`.
+You're allowed to chain property access and optional property access (including array indices) off of `getOwnConfig()`.
 Since the `OwnConfig` is required to be JSON-serializable, any subset of it can be accessed this way, and we inline that value directly into the code.

 You can choose to inline the whole OwnConfig if you want to: